-Cataloguing-in-Publication (CiP) is a free service offered to publishers by the National Library of Australia to have a work catalogued before it is published.
-Publishers then arrange to have the CiP entry printed in the publication.
+Cataloguing in Publication (CiP) is a free service offered to publishers by the National Library of Australia to have a work catalogued before it is published.

-- The pre-publication catalogue record appears in Trove and through that gets distributed to a worldwide audience.
+- The prepublication catalogue record appears in Libraries Australia and Trove and through that gets distributed to a worldwide audience.

-- Libraries, booksellers and the general public can search Trove and find CiP entries for forthcoming titles.
+- Libraries, booksellers and the general public can search Trove and find CiP records for upcoming titles.
 This can facilitate the advanced selection and ordering of publications.